incubyte/incubyte.github.io/content/blog/standup.md

 If you are married to the process of Scrum, then sure.
 But, if your focus is on Agile values, you don't need to.

 I disagree with the concept of having a Scrum master.
 The word master is terrible anyway.
-It also brings all the micromanagement, like tracking the burndown chart like a hawk, and certifications like CSM.
+It also brings all the micromanagement, like tracking the burndown chart like a hawk.
+I have seen very bad standups where a "scrum master" will go through all the issues on the board and ask everyone for a status.

+People who are going to talk should take charge of their own work, from updating tickets to delivering and updating others in the team about it.

 We should rename that to Agile mentor/coach, even if we want someone to teach Agile principles.